turrence/oh-my-zsh/README.md

   <img src="https://s3.amazonaws.com/ohmyzsh/oh-my-zsh-logo.png" alt="Oh My Zsh">
 </p>

+Terence Personal Message: Forked Repo for other setups that will be using zsh.
+Make sure when to modify in the `~/.zshrc` `ZSH_THEME="my-gallois"`

 Oh My Zsh is an open source, community-driven framework for managing your [zsh](https://www.zsh.org/) configuration.

 Sounds boring.
 Let's try again.